vjrngn/github_api/README.md

   cd github_api && yarn
 ```

-You need to provide an access token to serach for users.
+You need to provide an access token to search for users.
 Go to the [settings](https://github.com/settings/tokens) page of your GitHub profile to create a new personal access token.

 Let's tell the application about our access token.